polifonia-project/folk_ngram_analysis/README.md

 # FONN - FOlk _N_-gram aNalysis

 FONN repo targets the goals of the Polifonia WP3 i.e., identification of patterns that are useful in detecting relationships between pieces of music, with particular focus on European musical heritage.
 At present, it includes scripts that make use of n-grams and Damerau-Levenshtein edit distance on monophonic Irish folk tunes.

+In v0.5dev the toolkit has been comprehensively refactored for speed and memory performance.
+It is now capable of ingesting corpora of over 40,000 tunes (versus c.
+1,000 tunes for v0.4dev)

-NOTE: Deliverable 3.2 of the Polifonia project will describe the context and research in more detail.
+NOTE: Deliverable 3.2 of the Polifonia project describes the context and research in more detail.
 It will be published on [Cordis](https://cordis.europa.eu/project/id/101004746/it).

 ## In this strand of research we have created three Polifonia components:

 1. **Folk -gram aNalysis (FONN)**
    * 1.1.
-Tools for extraction of feature sequence data from MIDI files -- these resources are available in [./setup_corpus](https://github.com/polifonia-project/folk_ngram_analysis/tree/master/setup_corpus) subfolder.
+Tools for extraction of feature sequence data from MIDI files -- these resources are available in [root](https://github.com/polifonia-project/folk_ngram_analysis/tree/master/) folder.
    * 1.2.
 Tools to extract, compile, and rank patterns in various musical features such as (chromatic) pitch, pitch class, and interval from musical feature sequence data.
    * 1.3.
 Tools to explore similarity between tunes within the corpus via frequent and similar patterns.
 2. **Ceol Rince na hÉireann (CRÉ) MIDI corpus**